guigolab/biogenome-portal/README.md

 	RESTKEY=secretPassword #change this in production!! --> password that will be inserted to access the admin area

 	The CRONJOB part:
-  	Configure this part if you want to retrieve public data from ENA/BioSamples and/or NCBI (the sample metadata format must be compliant with the ENA checklist)
+  Configure this part if you want to retrieve public data from ENA/BioSamples and/or NCBI (the sample metadata format must be compliant with the ENA checklist).
-	the cronjob will automatically check for read data in ENA if PROJECTS and/or PROJECT_ACCESSION are present PROJECTS=  --> list of projects (comma separated) wich name figures in the sample metadata submitted to the ENA/BioSamples PROJECT_ACCESSION --> bioproject accession to retrieve data from NCBI EXEC_TIME=600 --> how often, in seconds, the job should be performed
+	The cronjob will automatically check for read data in ENA if PROJECTS and/or PROJECT_ACCESSION are present PROJECTS=  --> list of projects (comma separated) wich name figures in the sample metadata submitted to the ENA/BioSamples PROJECT_ACCESSION --> bioproject accession to retrieve data from NCBI EXEC_TIME=600 --> how often, in seconds, the job should be performed